rjanecek/guides/src/pages/java/access-modifiers/index.md

 The above example ensures that the method setAge is accessible only within the class from which it was created and nowhere else.

 #### Public Access Modifier
 The public access modifier is the direct opposite of the private access modifier.
-A class, method or variable can be declared as public and it means that it is accessible from any class.
-Public access modifier can be likened to a public school where anyone can seek admission and be admitted.
+A class, method, or variable can be declared as public and it means that it is accessible from any class.
+A public access modifier can be likened to a public school where anyone can seek admission and be admitted.

 A public class, method, or variable can be accessed from any other class at any time.